Cinema Studies PhD Handbook

 The Dissertation Advisor

 Ph.D. students are advised by the director of graduate studies or chair of the department until such time as they select their dissertation advisor.
-Ph.D. students should select their dissertation advisor no later than their fourth semester of Ph.D. course work.
-The committee chair must be a full-time faculty member of the Department of Cinema Studies or an affiliated NYU faculty member approved by the chair.
+Ph.D. students should select their dissertation advisor by the end of the third semester of Ph.D. course work.

 Doctoral Dissertation Committee